NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/README.md

 ## 💬 Feedback

 The ways to (mis)use an effect in real-world code are practically endless!
-If you encounter unexpected behavior, please [open an issue](https://github.com/NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/issues/new).
-If you encounter an unnecessary effect that you think the plugin could catch, please [open a discussion](https://github.com/NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/discussions).
+If you encounter unexpected behavior or see opportunities for improvement, please [open an issue](https://github.com/NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/issues/new).
 Your feedback helps improve the plugin for everyone!

 ## 📖 Learn More